Ember Yard | Mediterranean-style tapas on an open fire in Soho

 And since it opened in 2014, it’s deserved every one, mainly thanks to the steady hand of the Salt Yard Group, whose Spanish & Italian-style tapas joints haven’t seemed to put a foot wrong yet.
-Ember itself is set in a two-floor Soho space, furnished with understated, wooden fittings, and oil paintings of wind-swept trees across the back wall.
-Which is all probably no coincidence given,
+And to keep that fire stoked, they’ve given the place a complete refurb, from the ground up, re-jigging the space, the menu, and even the head chef.

-Like the other Salt Yard outfits, they serve Mediterranean-style tapas – but the ember-laden twist here is that they’ve installed a huge, custom-made, wood-burning grill upon which to scorch it all.
+Like the other Salt Yard outfits, they serve Mediterranean-style tapas – but the ember-laden twist here is that they’ve installed a huge, custom-made, wood-burning grill upon which to scorch & smoke it all.
 They even go so far as to list the current, single-species wood they’re burning your food over on the day’s menu.
-The other things the menu lists?
-Well there’s,

 You should be pretty stoked.

 NOTE: Ember Yard is open now.
 You can find out more and book a table right HERE.

 Ember Yard | 60-61 Berwick Street, London W1F 88X